Ref Mauled by Crazed Pro Wrestler Says Things ‘Went Way Off-Script’

 Lando Deltoro, who served in the Navy as a hospital corpsman, told The Daily Beast on Tuesday that he went into hypovolemic shock in the ring—extreme blood loss that can cause the body’s organs to suddenly shut down—which a still-woozy Deltoro said set off a panic attack as he was rushed to a Dallas emergency room.

-“I haven’t seen that much blood since Fallujah,” said Deltoro, who served in the Persian Gulf War before retiring from the service in 2003.
+“I haven’t seen that much blood since Fallujah,” said Deltoro, who served in the Persian Gulf War and the Iraq War before retiring from the service in 2003.
 “It was scary.”

 Deltoro’s injuries, which came at the hands of 39-year-old Devon Nicholson, who is known professionally as the “Blood Hunter” and “Hannibal,” required seven staples and emergency surgery to repair a severed artery in his skull.
 Deltoro said he was told he lost close to a liter-and-a-half of blood.